Suyogsawant11-zz/pet-projects/README.md

 4. React-sparlines is used for handling sparlines
 5. Moment.js is used to handle last update time of received data
 6. Bootstartap us used for markup/style prupose (there are lot of better options apart from this)
 7. Background color is handled as Red or Green as per price fall or rise of stocks
+8. Hot reloading - increases development time

 App displays detail information of received stocks data: